|

 - Only the 64-bit version is available.

-Database and Docker: persistence In its early days, Docker was designed to run "stateless" applications, i.e. without persistent data (data is only temporary and deleted when the container stops).
+Database and Docker: the question of persistence In its early days, Docker was designed to run "stateless" applications, i.e. without persistent data (data is only temporary and deleted when the container stops).
 This operating mode would not be very useful for a database.
 Since then, Docker has evolved and allows the use of data volumes that are associated with a container (Docker Volume).
 The data can then be: - in a local volume at the Docker host,

 - in a volume on SAN/NAS.

 Therefore, it is possible to use an HFSQL database in a Docker container while respecting this division.
 This keeps the advantage of being able to change the HFSQL container (update, etc.) while keeping the data.
-Note: in the following paragraphs, the command lines that illustrate operations on Linux are usable in Ubuntu.
-1. Install Docker First step, the easiest one: installing Docker on the host server. sudo apt install docker.io Caution: the name of the application is "docker.io", not "docker" alone.
-2. Temporarily disable the firewall The corresponding statements are: sudo systemctl stop firewalld sudo systemctl disable firewalld sudo reboot Remark: This temporary deactivation may be necessary to avoid an error when launching the Docker container (causes the error: "Error response from daemon: driver failed programming external connectivity on endpoint HFSQL_DOCKER").
+Note: in the following paragraphs, the command lines illustrating operations under Linux can be used under Ubuntu.
+1. Install Docker First and easiest step: installing Docker on the host server. sudo apt install docker.io Please noteThe application name is "docker.io", not "docker".
+2. Temporarily disable the firewall The corresponding statements are: sudo systemctl stop firewalld sudo systemctl disable firewalld sudo reboot Note: This temporary deactivation may be necessary to avoid an error when launching the Docker container (error: "Error response from daemon: driver failed programming external connectivity on endpoint HFSQL_DOCKER").
 3. Create a local volume (directory on the host) In order for the data in the database files to be persistent (you want to keep them), it is preferable not to store these files in the container.
 To do this, a folder is created (or a mount for a SAN/NAS) on the host.
-In the example below, the folder is created directly on the host's storage. sudo mkdir /home/docker sudo mkdir /home/docker/bdd_hfsql sudo chmod -R 777 /home/docker Important: in this example of command line, all rights are given on the directory.
+In the example below, the folder is created directly on the host's storage. sudo mkdir /home/docker sudo mkdir /home/docker/bdd_hfsql sudo chmod -R 777 /home/docker ImportantIn this command line example, all rights are given to the directory.
 It is strongly recommended to restrict the rights of the user running the daemon docker as much as possible.
 4. Create and execute HFSQL container At this stage, the daemon docker is installed and the storage volume is created but HFSQL has not yet been installed.
-It is actually Docker that will "install" it from its repository site: you just have to indicate to Docker the version to install (all the available versions are available in the "Build Details" tab of the "windev/hfsql" repository on "hub.docker.com".
+It's actually Docker that will "install" it from its online repository: all you have to do is tell Docker which version you want to install (all available versions can be found in the "Build Details" tab of the "windev/hfsql" repository on "hub.docker.com".
 4.a.
 Setup "for test" For testing purposes, it is possible to use the "create" and "start" commands (the command line below has line breaks for more readability). sudo docker create --name HFSQL_DOCKER --volume /home/docker/bdd_hfsql :/var/lib/hfsql --publish 4923:4900 windev/hfsql:US230053b Here are the parameters of the command above: - "name": indicates the name of the container.

 - "volume": indicates the "binding" between the volume and the directory defined in the container.
 In the HFSQL server configuration, the database path will be seen as "var/lib/hfsql".

-- "publish": indicates the container access port (4923 in this example) and the redirection to the port inside the container (4900: HFSQL standard port).
+- "publish": indicates the container access port (4923 in this example) and the redirection to the port inside the container (4900: the standard HFSQL port).

 - the name of the docker package and the HFSQL version (US230053b" in this example).

 This command line will cause HFSQL Docker to download the first time.
-The following information will be displayed in the console (the version number may change): Unable to find image "windev/hfsql:US230053b" locally US230053b: Pulling from windev/hfsql ...
+The following information will be displayed in the console (the version number may change): Unable to find image "windev/hfsql:US230053b" locally FR230053b: Pulling from windev/hfsql ...
 Then, simply start the execution of the container by the command "start": sudo docker start HFSQL_DOCKER 4.b.
 Setup "for production" For a "real" setup, it is necessary to use the Docker "run" command. sudo docker run -dit --restart unless-stopped --name HFSQL_DOCKER --volume /home/docker/bdd_hfsql :/var/lib/hfsql --publish 4923:4900 windev/hfsql:US230053b In this command line, the parameters are identical to those of the "create" command, plus the restart command.
-Tip: the following command allows Docker to start at boot time: sudo systemctl enable docker Some notes on the installation: - the port provided to the container must be free on the host.
+Tip The following command launches Docker when the machine boots: sudo systemctl enable docker Some notes on the installation: - the port provided to the container must be free on the host.

 - if the server must be accessible from outside the host, the port must be authorized by the host's firewall.